When Numbers Start Talking: Implicit Numerical Coordination Among LLM-Based Agents: Introduction

-In this paper, we provide a systematic study of covert communication in multi-agent systems driven by LLMs.
-We investigate whether and how agents develop implicit signalling strategies across four canonical game-theoretic settings that together span the standard spectrum of cooperation–defection dilemmas.
-We analyse four popular games under multiple communication conditions: explicit, restricted and random communication, as well as communication-free settings.
-To further probe the robustness of covert signalling, we evaluate agent interactions under heterogeneous personality assignments and consider both one-shot and repeated games.
-This design allows us to characterise when covert communication emerges, how it interacts with incentive structures, and its impact on coordination and strategic outcomes.
+In contrast, we focus on the complementary setting in which communication is severely constrained.
+Rather than simplifying agent behaviour or expanding communication capacity, we study the full complexity of LLM agents operating under minimal signalling affordances.
+Beyond explicit messaging, agents may also share information through more subtle and less transparent channels.
+We refer to this phenomenon as \emph{covert communication}, in which agents do not exchange information in human language but instead rely on indirect, non-linguistic, or structured signals.
+Such signals may function as implicit codes, enabling coordination without overt communication and potentially bypassing communication constraints or monitoring mechanisms.
+Covert communication is related to the concept of \textit{subliminal learning} \cite{cloud2025subliminal}, but focuses on coordination emerging from interaction rather than mutual influence, and extends prior studies on secret collusion among agents \cite{motwani2024secret}.
+In this paper, we provide a systematic study of covert communication in MAS driven by LLMs.
+We investigate whether and how agents form implicit signalling strategies across four canonical game-theoretic settings spanning the standard spectrum of cooperation–defection dilemmas.
+We analyse agent behaviour under multiple communication regimes, including explicit communication, restricted numerical signalling, random numerical outputs, and communication-free baselines.
+To assess robustness, we further consider heterogeneous personality assignments and both one-shot and repeated interactions.
+This experimental design allows us to characterise when covert communication arises, how it interacts with incentive structures, and how it affects coordination and strategic outcomes under realistic communication constraints.